 Field measured water quality parameters including Temperature, pH, Turbidity, Dissolved Oxygen and Electrical Conductivity will be measured in the field as grab samples with a multiparameter data logging meter.
 (YSI, Horiba, or equivalent) Field personnel will be properly trained on how to operate the meter to ensure quality control.
 The meter will be calibrated regularly following manufacturer's specifications.
-Methods will conform to United States

-Environmental Protection Agency (U.S. EPA) guidelines or to procedures approved by the State Water Board and the appropriate Regional Water Board.
+Methods will conform to United States Environmental Protection Agency (U.S. EPA) guidelines or to procedures approved by the State.